-Former speakers have included John Quinones, Geena Rocero, Hill Harper, Judy Smith, Time Wise, Bishop Desmond Tutu just to name a few.
+Former speakers have included Angela Rye, Kimberle Crenshaw, John Quinones, Geena Rocero, Hill Harper, Judy Smith, Time Wise, Bishop Desmond Tutu just to name a few.

 Visit here to learn more.

-Held every October , our retreat allows for all students to come together in an atmosphere away from the campus to work on skills and socially become accustomed to life on our campus.
-We have visited places in Baltimore, Washington D.C., Virginia, and regional Pennsylvania, just to name a few.
+Held every October , the SID allows for all students to come together in an atmosphere away from the campus to "relate, relax, and release".
+We have visited places in Baltimore, Washington D.C., Virginia, and the Poconos!

-From our ASA cultural show , our CSA Caribbean dinner, Harambee's "Week of the African Child", to LSA's Hispanic Heritage Month Observances, to BSU's annual talent show our multicultural student groups feature programs centered around educational, cultural, social, and recreational themes.
+From our ASA Dumpling Night , our CSA Fashion Show, BTG's Taste of the World, LSA's Hispanic Heritage Month Observances, to BSU's annual talent show our multicultural student groups feature programs centered around educational, cultural, social, and recreational themes.